 If you'd rather be strictly gym, try to get around 20 minutes of cardio in every session.
 Spend five to ten minutes for a warm-up and then ten to 15 minutes at the end.

 If you're up for the challenge, try some HIIT workouts.

 - Tuesday - Bench Day

 - Friday - Deadlift Day

 For every exercise, you'll want to perform two to three warm-up sets.
 This will prime your body for the movement.

-- Pull-Ups - two sets of as many as possible
+- Pull-Ups - 2x as many as possible

 - Your choice of one isolation machine exercise

 - Deadlifts - 5x5